University of Central Oklahoma

-The University of Central Oklahoma (UCO or Central State) is a public university in Edmond, Oklahoma.
-It is the third largest university in Oklahoma, with more than 17,000 students and approximately 434 full-time and 400 adjunct faculty.
-Founded in 1890, the University of Central Oklahoma was one of the first institutions of higher learning to be established in what would become the state of Oklahoma, making it one of the oldest universities in the southwest region of the United States.
-It is home to the American branch of the British Academy of Contemporary Music in downtown Oklahoma City.
+The University of Central Oklahoma (UCO) is a public university in Edmond, Oklahoma, United States.
+It is Oklahoma's third-largest university, with almost 13,000 students and about 430 full-time and 400 adjunct faculty.
+Founded in 1890, UCO was one of the first institutions of higher learning to be established in what became the state of Oklahoma, making it one of the oldest universities in the southwest U.S. It is home to the American branch of the British Academy of Contemporary Music in downtown Oklahoma City.

 History

-The University of Central Oklahoma was founded on December 24, 1890, when the Territorial Legislature voted to establish the Territorial Normal School, making UCO the second oldest public institution in Oklahoma.
-First being the University of Oklahoma established December 19, 1890.
+The University of Central Oklahoma was founded on December 24, 1890, when the Territorial Legislature voted to establish the Territorial Normal School, making UCO the second oldest public institution in Oklahoma, the first being the University of Oklahoma, established December 19, 1890.
 Classes were first held in November 1891.
 By comparison, Oklahoma A&M College (now Oklahoma State University) held its first classes in December 1891 and the University of Oklahoma began its first classes in fall 1892.

 The Territorial Legislature located the new school in Edmond, provided certain conditions were met.
-First, Oklahoma County had to donate $5,000 in bonds, and Edmond had to donate 40 acre of land within one mile (1.6 km) of the town; the land was eventually donated by Anton Classen.
+First, Oklahoma County had to donate $5,000 in bonds, and Edmond had to donate 40 acre of land within one mile (1.6 km) of the town; the land was eventually donated by Anton H. Classen.
 Ten of those acres had to be set aside for the new school.
 The remaining land had to be divided into lots which would be sold to raise money for the new school.
 On October 1, 1891 Richard Thatcher was elected the 1st President of Territorial Normal School of Oklahoma.

 The conditions all were met, with the city of Edmond donating an additional $2,000 in bonds.
 The first class, a group of 23 students, met for the first time November 1, 1891, in the Epworth League Room, located in the unfurnished First Methodist Church.
 A marker of Oklahoma granite was placed in 1915 near the original site by the Central Oklahoma Normal School Historical Society.
 It can be seen at Boulevard and Second Street.

 Old North was the first building constructed in the summer of 1892 on the campus of what was then Territorial Normal School.
 It was also the first building constructed in Oklahoma Territory for the purpose of higher education.
 Occupancy began January 3, 1893.
 The school first operated as a normal school with two years of college work and a complete preparatory school.
 In 1897, the first graduating class—two men and three women—received their Normal School diplomas.